jlevente/link-vgi/README.md

 14 June, 2016.
 Helsinki, Finland

+In case you find the materials of this page useful to incorporate them in your research, the authors appreciate citations to the following article:

+Juhász L, Rousell A, Jokar Arsanjani J. Technical Guidelines to Extract and Analyze VGI from Different Platforms.
+Data.
+2016; 1(3):15. [doi:10.3390/data1030015](http://dx.doi.org/doi:10.3390/data1030015)

 ## Hands-on exercises

 The purpose of the hands-on session is to cover the basics of interacting with APIs and to extract summary statistics from the datasets acquired.